jrhenderson1988/jrhenderson1988.github.io/_posts/2022-07-23-rusty-java-streams.md

   current value (`4`).
 We assign the result back to `acc` (6 * 4 = 24).
 - The final iteration returns `Option.none()` and the loop breaks.
 The value held by `acc` (`24`) is then returned.

+## Wrapping up

+This exercise was no more than than an attempt to test out my rough mental model of how Java's streams and Rust's iterators work.
+I wanted to build out a simplified implementation to illustrate how I percieve things operating under the hood.
+In reality, the actual implementations of these features is undoubtedly more complex than shown here, with many more intricacies and use cases to consider.

+In doing this, I hoped to try to dispel some illusions and help others to achieve a better understanding of what's happening behind the scenes when using Java streams and Rust iterators.
+I hope this was useful to someone out there!